robthompson16/support-for-early-career-teachers/content/ambition-institute.md

 ### [Behaviour](/ambition-institute/year-1-behaviour)

-In this module you'll cover:
+In this module you’ll cover:

 - how to establish an effective learning environment
 - how to effectively manage behaviour